syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/templates.md

 ## Footer template

-The ComboBox has options to show a footer element at the bottom of the list items in the popup list.
+The ComboBox has an option to show a footer element at the bottom of the list items in the popup list.
-Here, you can place any custom element as a footer element using the **footerTemplate** property.
+Here, you can place any custom element as a footer element using the **FooterTemplate** property.

 In the following sample, footer element displays the total number of list items present in the ComboBox.

-{% tabs %}
+{% highlight html %}

 <div class="frame">
         <div class="control">